Blue Gate Crossing

-Blue Gate Crossing (藍色大門 (lánsè dà mén)) is a 2002 Taiwanese film directed and written by Yee Chih-yen.
-It was screened at the Director's Fortnight section of the 2002 Cannes Film Festival and was nominated for Best Asian Film at the 23rd Hong Kong Film Awards held in 2004.
-The film grossed over five million New Taiwan Dollars at the box office in Taiwan, which was a rare achievement for a Taiwanese film in the 2000s.
+Blue Gate Crossing (藍色大門 (lánsè dà mén)) is a 2002 Taiwanese LGBT coming of age romantic drama film directed and written by Yee Chih-yen.
+It was screened at the Directors' Fortnight section of the 2002 Cannes Film Festival and was nominated for Best Asian Film at the 23rd Hong Kong Film Awards held in 2004.
+The film grossed over five million New Taiwan dollars at the box office in Taiwan, which was a rare achievement for a Taiwanese film in the 2000s.